 Plant-based brand Whitworths is stocked at Tescos.
 They have just released a ready-to-eat Protein By Nature range of beans, pulses and grains that is 100% vegan and provides 20g of plant-based protein per pack.
 It’s perfect for anyone getting on board with Veganuary who is put off by the thought of the time and effort required to prepare vegetarian/vegan dishes.
 The pouches are easy peasy - just enjoy cold, or simply stick it in the microwave for two minutes and serve as a side for two or a quick-fix meal for one.
 Flavours include Indian Lentil Dhal, Brazillian Smoky Beans and Mexican Spicy beans.

 100% vegan, 100% peanuts, no palm oil and a great source of protein.
+And it's available in crunchy and smooth.
 What else do you need to know?

 If you’re looking for a delicious vegan snack then Nakd bars should be your go-to.
 They’re gluten and dairy-free with no added sugar and are both delicious and healthy, made of raw ingredients including fruits, nuts and berries and natural fruit juices and cocoa.
 Every bar in this snack box is different and mouth-watering flavours include Apple Danish, Blueberry Muffin, Peacan Pie and Banana Bread.

 Vegan Minis Multipacks of 6, RRP £4.29, Tesco

 Did you know you can get your fave choccy ice cream in vegan version?
 Magnum has introduced miniature versions of their delish vegan flavours just in time for Veganuary.
 The multi-packs contain a selection of two winning flavours: x3 Magnum Vegan Classic and x3 Magnum Vegan Almond.